 The Hill of Slane, within view of the Hill of Tara, plays a part in the lore and religious history of Ireland.
 The most notable legend about the hill involves Saint Patrick.

-Here he lit a fire during the Beltaine Festival, which was forbidden and defied King Laoghaire’s orders.
-This was at the start of Saint Patrick’s rebellion against the pagan king and the start to his quest to bring Christianity to Ireland.
-The ancient King of Slane, Fir Blog died and was buried on this hill.
+Here he lit a fire during the Beltaine Festival, which was forbidden, and defied King Laoghaire’s orders.
+This was at the start of Saint Patrick’s rebellion against the pagan king and the start of his quest to bring Christianity to Ireland.
+The ancient King of Slane, Fir Blog, died and was buried on this hill.

 But at the moment, the grave’s blocked off to the public.
-Today the ruins of an old monastery cover the top of the hill.
-And there’s rarely more than one or two other people visiting.
+Today, the ruins of an old monastery cover the top of the hill.
+And there are rarely over one or two other people visiting.
 Meaning you get this slice of history to yourself.

 GETTING FROM DUBLIN TO HILL OF SLANE

-Hill of Slane, while only 30 minutes for Dublin takes a little longer to get too.
+Hill of Slane, while only 30 minutes for Dublin, takes a little longer to get to.

 By Bus: An hour and a half.

 Rather, it’s the stone house sitting on top of Montpellier.
-Legend says that this dark and mysterious building was built by a local who tore down an ancient cairn to erect his home.
+Legend says that a local who tore down an ancient cairn to erect his home built this dark building.
 And in doing so earned the wrath of the pagan gods.

-Since then, the mysterious and creepy house has had a long history of ghost sightings, been the sight of dark rituals and devil worship.
-Legends say there has been a string of murders in this home, and the house has withstood numerous fires.
+Since then, the mysterious and creepy house has had a long history of ghost sightings, been the sight of dark rituals, and devil worship.
+Legends say there have been a string of murders in this home, and the house has withstood many fires.

 This isn’t my type of day trip from Dublin.
 But if you’re into the paranormal and all things haunted, then Hellfire Club is the sight for you.